mikeckennedy/python-switch/README.md

 from switchlang import switch

 num = 7
-val = input("Enter a key. a, b, c or any other: ")
+val = input("Enter a character, a, b, c or any other: ")

 with switch(val) as s:
     s.case('a', process_a)